alephobjects/cura-build/README.md

     * Qt5 Installer (32bit only): You can install "MinGW 4.9.2" using their "Maintenance Tool" as a component from the category "Tools"
     * When looking for other resources, make sure you download the posix flavour of MinGW.
 It is the only version, which is C++11 compatible (for more info take a look at the Qt docs).
 * **Python** >= 3.5.2 (http://python.org/)
+  * This project supports Python 3.5.1 except for a bug in cx_Freeze.
+Use Python 3.5.2 if possible.
   * You will need the latest version of pip `python -m pip install -U pip`
 * **cx_Freeze**
   * `pip install cx_Freeze`